Sable01/data-analytics-portfolio/operations_analytics_dbt/README.md

 5. Read `models/marts/marts.yml`, `tests/assert_valid_operational_balance.sql`,
    `tests/assert_valid_sla_breach_rate.sql` and
    `tests/assert_backlog_continuity.sql` for the quality rules.
+6. Read `models/marts/unit_tests.yml` for a small, fixed-input check of the core closing-backlog calculation.
-6. Read `analyses/weekly_capacity_review.sql`, then compare its output with `results/WEEKLY_CAPACITY_BRIEF.md` to see how the model supports a decision.
+7. Read `analyses/weekly_capacity_review.sql`, then compare its output with `results/WEEKLY_CAPACITY_BRIEF.md` to see how the model supports a decision.
-7. Read `models/exposures.yml` to see how the downstream review is represented in dbt lineage.
+8. Read `models/exposures.yml` to see how the downstream review is represented in dbt lineage.

 ## Result